JanzenLiu/TencentAlgo2018/README.md

 ## Project Structure

     .
     ├── code                                # Source files
     │   ├── analysis                        # Analysis and visualization scripts
     │   ├── feature                         # Feature engineering scripts
     │   ├── model                           # Model scripts
     │   ├── pipeline                        # Pipeline scripts to run the whole (or partial) process │   ├── preprocess                      # Preprocessing scripts
     │   └── utils                           # Common tool and utility scripts
     ├── data                                # Data files
-    │   └── raw                 # Raw data files downloaded from the competition ├── docs                    # Documentation files
+    │   └── raw                             # Raw data files downloaded from the competition │       └── preliminary_contest_data    # Data files for preliminary stage.
+You know where to download │           ├── adFeature.csv           # You know what it is.
+Just make sure the location is consistent │           ├── test1.csv               # Same as above
+    │           ├── train.csv               # Same as above
+    │           └── userFeature.data        # Same as above
+    ├── docs                                # Documentation files
     ├── external                            # External utility files (e.g. external libraries, pretrained models and embeddings etc.)
     ├── figure                              # Figure files
     ├── log                                 # Log files
     ├── playground                          # Playground for members to place personal files (e.g. notebooks, scripts, outputs etc.)
     │   ├── Elvin                           # Elvin's personal files (you can rename it as you like) │   ├── Janzen                          # Janzen's personal files │   └── Lily                            # Lily's personal files (you can rename it as you like) ├── test                                # Automated tests
     └── README.md